-This butternut squash lasagna is a healthier take on traditional lasagna.
-The pasta is swapped out for hearty butternut squash sheets that pair perfectly with the rich meat sauce.
+This noodle-less butternut squash lasagna recipe is a healthier take on traditional lasagna.
+The pasta is swapped out for hearty butternut squash pasta sheets that pair perfectly with the rich meat sauce.
 To keep the lactose low, farmer cheese is used in place of ricotta.
-Freshly shredded provolone and Havarti cheese provide the cheesy deliciousness that you expect from lasagna.
-This SCD, gluten free, and grain free meal is the ultimate comfort food!
+Freshly shredded provolone and Havarti cheese provide the cheesy deliciousness that you expect from lasagna and this SCD, grain free, and gluten free meal is the ultimate comfort food!

-Hi friends!
-Today I’d like to share with you the recipe that is my ultimate comfort food!
+Today I’m sharing with you the recipe that is my ultimate comfort food!
 If I have a bad day, this is what I want.
 If I need to feed a crowd, this is what I make.
 If I want something that freezes beautifully, this is the recipe.

 Those of us that follow the specific carbohydrate diet (SCD) can’t have traditional pasta noodles (as it’s made with grains and gluten), ricotta cheese or mozzarella cheese (too much lactose).
 So this recipe is a different take on traditional lasagna!

 The replacement for ricotta cheese is farmer cheese.
-It has a VERY similar texture to ricotta but has almost no lactose..which means my tummy is happy!
+It has a VERY similar texture to ricotta but has almost no lactose, which means a happy tummy!